Emirates Resumes Flights to Nigeria

 Chinedu Eze

-Emirates Monday landed at the Nnamdi Azikiwe International Airport, Abuja and the Murtala Muhammed International, Lagos as scheduled.
+Emirates on Sunday landed at the Nnamdi Azikiwe International Airport, Abuja as well as the Murtala Muhammed International, Airport, Lagos as scheduled.

-Both flights from Dubai, EK 785 to Abuja and EK 783 to Lagos were welcomed with water cannon salutes on landing, as thy taxied to the avio-bridges.
+Both flights from Dubai, EK 785 to Abuja and EK 783 to Lagos were welcomed with water cannon salutes on landing, as they taxied to the avio-bridges.

 Upon arrival, a cake cutting ceremony was also held between Emirates officials and the airport authorities to mark the resumption of operations.

+“The services will also give our customers the opportunity once again to safely experience Emirates’ superior product and service, offering them convenient travel options to Dubai, an already popular destination for Nigerian travellers, as well as seamless connectivity other key cities across our network.”

-The aircraft deployed to both Nigerian cities was the three class Boeing 777-300ER which offers eight luxurious First Class suites, 42 generous Business Class seats, and over 300 seats in Economy Class.
+The aircraft being deployed to both Nigerian cities were the three class Boeing 777-300ER which offers eight luxurious First Class suites, 42 generous Business Class seats, and over 300 seats in Economy Class.

 Customers across all classes were able to enjoy the airline’s regional delicacies onboard, as well as its renowned in-flight entertainment system, ice, featuring over 4,500 channels of on-demand entertainment, including Nollywood films and content.